PrimeAcademy/software-installs/install-postgres-postico.md

 First thing we need to do is establish a connection to our server.
 Postico allows you to save many different connections.
 For now, we just need one to connect to the database server on our local computer.

 ### Create New Favorite
+>> Make sure your database server is running -- see Starting/Stopping

 1. Click New Favorite